-Last year's round of museums and galleries grants were awarded in May 2021, and the successful applicants can be found here along with those from previous years.
-The 2021/22 round of the fund will be open from Monday 18 October 2021, and the deadline for applications is Friday 7 January 2022.
+This year's round of museums and galleries grants were awarded in May 2022, and the successful applicants can be found here along with those from previous years.
+The 2022/23 round of the fund will open in autumn 2022.

 The Museums and Galleries Fund aims to help strengthen museums and galleries in the UK.
 We want to help organisations enhance and sustain curatorial development to attract a broader and more diverse public.

 We have earmarked 10 per cent of our overall grants budget for the 2022/23 financial year to be awarded through the Fund in 2022.
 We expect to make five or six grants for periods of two to three years.
 While the average grant size is circa £90k we will consider higher amounts for exceptional projects.